-With fans across the United States and the globe sitting on pins and needles, ready for the action to get underway, the WNBA is officially set to tip-off on May 24, 2019.
+For basketball betting fans across the Canada and the USA, plus those around the globe, the WNBA officially opened their season on May 24, 2019.
 The Seattle Storm are the defending WNBA Champions, but they faced plenty of adversity this offseason as they look to capture back-to-back titles.